VanIro/AI-Mathpad-with-Data-and-Model-management/FrontEnd/README.md

       - View created datasets
       - Train on any such dataset(click and select train)

+To update the front ends:
+- Go to /mathpad_page in the terminal and run `npm run dev` , for user interface.
+- Go to /filter_widgets in the terminal and run `npm run dev` , for admin interface.
-Run `npm run dev` in /filter_widgets and /mathpad_page to monitor and update the bundled file.
-The bundled file is automatically placed in static folder of the django backend, so after a reload the changes will be visible.
+This will start monitoring of the respective codes and creation of updated bundled files.
+The bundled files are automatically placed in static folder of the django backend, so after a reload the changes will be visible in the site hosted by django.